ElektraInitiative/libelektra/doc/help/elektra-highlevel-gen.md

 The parameters that are relevant to the concepts described here are (for the rest see [`kdb-gen-highlevel(1)](kdb-gen-highlevel.md)):

 - `enumConv`: allowed values: `strcmp`, `trie`, `default` (default)
-- `specLocation`: allowed values: `embedded` (default), `external`
-- `defaultsHandling`: allowed values: `embedded` (default), `speconly`
+- `embeddedSpec`: allowed values: `full` (default), `defaults`, `none`
 - `specValidation`: allowed values: `none` (default), `minimal`

 The `enumConv` option is described [below](#enums).

-With `specLocation` and `defaultsHandling` you can configure what data is embedded into your application's binary.
-The default option for both is `embedded`.
-This embeds the full specification into your application.
-It should then be mounted into the KDB via `specload` and will also be used as the `defaults` keyset passed to the high-level API's `elektraOpen`.
-The idea behind this is that the compilation still results in a single file.

-If you don't care that additional files will be required to run your application, you can switch to `specLocation=external`.
-With this option the code-generator creates an additional output file, which contains the processed specification. <sup id="a1">[1](#f1)</sup> The file is in `quickdump` format, so it can be mounted directly via `quickdump`.
-If embedding the specification into your application is not something you want to do (e.g. because of the size increase), but you still want to use `specload`, you can do that too.
-Just use a configuration like `app=/usr/bin/cat args=#0 args/#0="path-to-spec-output-file"`.

-Using the combination `specLocation=external defaultsHandling=embedded`, still embeds a smaller keyset only containing the default values into your application.
-If that is still too much for you, may use `defaultsHandling=speconly`.
-This way defaults are not passed to
-`elektraOpen` anymore.
-Instead default values are handled only via the `spec` plugin.
-If your specification is not mounted correctly, your application will not run anymore.
+Using `embeddedSpec` you can configure how much of the specification is embedded into your application.
+By default we use `full`.
+This means the full specification is embedded into your application's binary.
+Since this can drastically increase the size of the binary, you can also choose `defaults` or `none`.
+The `defaults` setting embeds a reduced version of the specification, which only contains the metadata required by `elektraOpen`.
+By setting `embeddedSpec=none` you can also remove this reduced specification.

+The advantage of using `full` is that your application is contained in a single executable file.
+If you don't use `full`, the code-generator produces an additional `.spec.eqd` file.
+This file contains the full specification in quickdump format.
+You can either mount it directly via
+`quickdump`, or if you want the features of `specload` use a `specload` configuration like this:
+`app=/usr/bin/cat args=#0 args/#0="path-to-spec-output-file"`.

+Setting `embeddedSpec=none` is only recommended, if you must have the minimal binary size and you know what you are doing.
+In this case no defaults are passed to `elektraOpen` and defaults are only handled via the `spec` plugin.
+If the specification/configuration isn't mounted, the getter functions may fail.

 To avoid this case of a misconfigured mountpoint, you can use `specValidation=minimal`.
 It is by far not a perfect solution, but it will cause the initialization function (by default named `loadConfiguration`) to fail, if the specification is not mounted at the expected mountpoint or if the specification was not `spec-mount`ed.

-<sup id="f1">1</sup>: At the time of writing, the processed specification is the same as the input specification, but in future the code-generator may
-automatically add metadata, e.g. to allow better validation. [↩](#a1)

 ## Enums